Jacob-Bankston/Markdown-Notes/day20-digitalcrafts.md

 database.ref('value', (snapshot) => {
     console.log("VALUE EVENT FIRED...")
     snapshot.forEach(item => {
-        console.log(item.key) // gets you the key - without this you can't delete or add items console.log(item.val()) // gets you the object
+        console.log(item.key) // gets you the key - without this you can't delete or
+        // add items - this is a string - it cannot contain @ symbols console.log(item.val()) // gets you the object
         }
     })
     // for(key in snapshot.val) {
-    //     // let store = { key, ...snapshot.val()[key] } // spread operator - it's a short hand for copying one set of values to another
+    //     // let store = { key, ...snapshot.val()[key] }
+    // spread operator - it's a short hand for copying one set of values to another
     // }
   }
 })